animetauren/animetauren.github.io/_posts/2023-07-12-Centralized-Logging-and-Monitoring-in-AWS-Environments-Leveraging-AWS-Organizations-with-Splunk.markdown

 - Solution needs to be decoupled, and resilient to assure all logs are delivered to Splunk.
 - Solution needs to be secure, and support encryption-at-rest (EAR), encryption-in-transit (EIT).

+Before we begin solutionizing we must first cover how to Get Data Into (GDI) Splunk from AWS:

+The first approach is to use Splunk Data Manager [(DM)][dm] to configure what AWS sources we want to ingest, ingest mechanism to use, and what AWS Account to pull data from.
+This does require some comfort with AWS CloudFormation (Cfn).
+Splunk Data Manager is the future for GDI from AWS, so if you can leverage DM for your use case, you use it.
+At the time of writing it currently does not support all sources, nor all use cases, in this case [AWS Orgs][onboard-dm] support.

+The second approach is to use either the SNS/SQS [Pull Mechanism][pull-based] or the Kinesis Firehose/CloudWatch [Push Mechanism][push-based] to ingest AWS data into Splunk.
+This approach requires comfortability with AWS CloudFormation Templates and IaC concepts.
+This is the underlying ingestion mechanisms that Splunk DM uses, the difference is that here we must create a custom cfn template, and configure the infrastructure to send logs into Splunk.

+In our solution we will leverage the second approach.

 FAQ: